marchcarax/Portfolio-stats/README.md

-Will update in the future with strategies of how to use these tools and how to add/take exposure from the market
+Will update in the future with strategies of how to use these tools and how to add/take exposure from the market Also, will upload some personal projects with time:
+    - FC tools: predictive models are mostly useless in Fat tails distributions, but there are some interesting uses
+    - Some of my most successful trading strategies (Mean reversion, Pairs trading)